Climate change and resource constraints

 Human-induced climate change and resource scarcity are global challenges that demand a coordinated response from governments, businesses and individuals.
 We are committed to playing an active part in that response.

 The physical impacts of climate change are materialising with increased frequency and intensity - of floods, heatwaves and devastating droughts.
-The impact is felt by communities around the world, influencing consumer behaviour and shaping regulation.
-Limiting the rise in global temperatures below two degrees above pre-industrial levels is a priority.
+The impact is felt by communities around the world, influencing consumer behaviour and shaping regulation, limiting the rise in global temperatures below two degrees above pre-industrial levels is a priority.

 Creating value for our shareholders and addressing our impact on the environment and the communities in which we operate are inextricably linked.
 The ongoing challenge for airlines, given our carbon intensity, is to keep improving fuel efficiency and harnessing new technology and new ways of working to cut emissions.
+We also have a responsibility for leadership along our supply chains.

 How Qantas is responding